microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

             ![Fail Screenshot](https://user-images.githubusercontent.com/10041279/63546484-8ccd3f80-c4ef-11e9-8d9f-2f06dc725fc7.png)

             > NOTE: Azure Devops forces a run so expect this to fail.
-Future steps will solve this problem.
+Future steps will resolve this problem.

 2. **Provision Azure resources needed for Azure Devops pipeline**

     This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure Devops.
-Without this setup step, you cannot run Cobalt templates in Azure Devops.
+Without this setup step, you cannot deploy Cobalt templates to Azure Devops.

     * Create a registered Azure AD (AAD) app for Cobalt deployments
         * Sign-in to your organization's Azure account. (https://portal.azure.com)
         * Filter for Azure Active Directory and navigate to it's menu
         * Select App registrations from the menu blade
-        * Click [Add/+] New registration then enter a name for the application (ex. cobalt-hw-admin-sp)
+        * Click [Add/+] New registration then enter a name for the application (ex. cobalt-hw-admin-sp-`<username>` or cobalt-az-iso-admin-sp-`<username>`)
-        * Choose single tenant as a supported account type to keep things simple.
+        * Choose single tenant as a supported account type
         * Click Register

     * Setup permissions for the new AAD app to also use legacy API permissions
         * From the App registrations service blade, select the API permissions
-        * Click [+ Add a permission] and search for Windows Azure Active Directory from the *APIs my Organization uses* tab
+        * Click [+ Add a permission] then use the *APIs my Organization uses* tab to search for Windows Azure Active Directory
         * Configure Azure Activity Directory Application permissions to ReadWrite.OwnedBy

             ![Request Permissions menu](https://user-images.githubusercontent.com/10041279/63549279-b6896500-c4f5-11e9-9c92-40ac2a4295c9.png)

-        * Click [Update permissions] to save this configuration
+        * Click [Add permissions] to save this configuration

     * Configure the new AAD app as a Cobalt admin service-principal/service-endpoint
-        * From the App registrations service blade, select the Certificates & Secrets tab
+        * From the App registrations service blade, click the [Certificates & secrets] tab
-        * Click [+New client secret] from within Client secrets menu then enter a description (ex. rbac)
+        * Click [+New client secret] from within the Client secrets menu then enter a description (ex. rbac)

             ![Client Secret menu](https://user-images.githubusercontent.com/10041279/63461963-69d35a80-c41f-11e9-8d4a-c72235177fb3.png)

         * Click Add
             > NOTE: Take note of the generated client secret (only displayed once).
 This will be used for your Azure Devops Service Connection in step 3.
-            > Important: Secrets that lead with special characters may cause errors. (ex.!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~)
+            > Important: Generate a secret that does not have a trailing slash.
+Secrets that lead with a slash (ex."/","\") may cause parsing errors.
         * From the App registrations service blade, select Overview.
             > NOTE: Take note of the Application (client) ID.
 This will also be used for your Azure Devops Service Connection in step 3.

-    * Grant newly created Service Principal a Owner to your preferred enterprise subscription
+    * Grant newly created Service Principal an Owner role to your preferred enterprise subscription
         * Filter for subscriptions and navigate to the subscriptions list
-        * Either choose a subscription or create a new one
+        * Either choose a subscription or create a new one (ex.
+Cobalt-Contoso-Deployments)
         * Select your chosen subscription then select the Access control (IAM) tab from the menu blade.
         * Click [+/Add] and select Add role assignment
-            * From the sub-menu, select 'Owner' as a role from the drop down and search for the newly created Service Principal (i.e. cobalt-hw-admin-sp)
+            * From the sub-menu, select 'Owner' as a role from the drop down and search for the newly created Service Principal (i.e. cobalt-hw-admin-sp-`<username>` or cobalt-az-iso-admin-sp-`<username>`)

                 ![Role Assignment menu](https://user-images.githubusercontent.com/10041279/63488168-a16bf200-c473-11e9-99b0-c1fad7b3611c.png)